rly/ndx-optogenetics/README.md

 # ndx-optogenetics Extension for NWB

-NWB extension to improve support for optogenetics data and metadata
+NWB extension to enhance support for optogenetics data and metadata in NWB

 ## Installation